What is the EBRD?

 We do not finance defence-related activities, the tobacco industry, selected alcoholic products, substances banned by international law and stand-alone gambling facilities

 The EBRD is owned by 64 countries and two intergovernmental institutions: the European Union and the European Investment Bank (EIB).

 How is the EBRD governed?

 The powers of the EBRD are vested in the Board of Governors to which each member appoints a governor, generally the minister of finance.
 The Board of Governors delegates most powers to the Board of Directors, which is responsible for the EBRD's strategic direction.
 The President is elected by the Board of Governors and is the legal representative of the EBRD.
-Under the guidance of the Board of Directors, the President manages the work of the Bank.
+Under the guidance of the Board of Directors, the President manages the EBRD's work.

 Who is the President of the EBRD?